Flamelunar/align/README.md

 # align
-Our main code of Representative Feature Selection for Cross-lingual Dependency Parsing with Representation Alignment and Adversarial Learning
+Our main code of Representation Alignment and Adversarial Networks for Cross-lingual Dependency Parsing